-Structural changes in operation to the product system under study, including significant process change in operation, change in production technologies or technology advancement, raw material or energy changes.
+Structural changes in operation to the product system under study, including significant process change in operation, change in production technologies or technology advancement, as well as changes in raw material or energy supply.

 Changes in calculation methodology or improvements in the accuracy of emission factors or activity data or inclusion of new types of sources that result in a significant impact on the emissions data.